 Was TunnelBear Audited?
 Yes

 TunnelBear has undergone multiple independent security reviews since 2016, all conducted by Cure53, a reputable German cybersecurity firm.
 The VPN publishes these yearly reports on its website and uses them to improve its security and privacy practices.
-This commitment shows TunnelBear’s steadfast focus on safeguarding your digital privacy.
+I’m always impressed when a VPN undergoes these audits because it’s one of the only ways they can prove their policies are followed.

 Based in Canada